Gluten-Free Lemon Cake

 Slice your cake and serve it warm or at room temperature.

-Store any leftovers covered in the refrigerator for up to 4 days.
+Store any leftovers covered in an airtight container the refrigerator for up to 4 days.

-- Use a pre-made gluten-free baking mix that has a blend of ingredients including xantham gum for the best results.
+- Use a pre-made gluten-free baking mix that has a blend of ingredients including xanthan gum for the best results.
 I use Bob’s Red Mill gluten-free flour.